 Keep your investments in line with your objectives and investment personality profile so you spend less time thinking about your investments with the Automatic investment rebalancing service.
-This service automatically rebalances your asset mix based on your investment instructions. the investment instructions you've provided for future contributions.
+This service automatically rebalances your asset mix based on your investment instructions.

 To sign up for the Automatic investment rebalancing service, log on to mycanadalifeatwork.com, or call Canada Life.